 Gilbert students attend a full-day program.
-The duration of a semester for most courses is nine weeks; however, some courses, such as those offered through a partnership with the North Orange County Regional Occupational Program (NOCROP), utilize a traditional 18-week semester.
-All students at Gilbert are enrolled in a year-long zero- and fifth-period class with an assigned teacher/mentor.
-The curriculum for the zero-period class (Learning Skills) is designed by the school's Response to Intervention (RtI) specialist and is focused on college and career readiness.
-The fifth period class (Instructional Communications) follows a rotating schedule, which allows students to revisit each of their classes on a weekly basis for supplementary and review lessons.
-Gilbert students must meet the District's minimum graduation requirements to earn a high school diploma, which includes 220 total credits.
+The duration of a semester for most courses is nine weeks; however, some courses, such as those offered through a partnership with the North Orange County Regional Occupational Program (NOCROP) utilize a traditional 18-week semester.
+All students at Gilbert are enrolled in a year-long advisement class with an assigned teacher/mentor.
+The curriculum for the advisement class, which focuses on college and career readiness, is collaboratively designed by teachers and is part of the school's Multi-Tiered System of Supports (MTSS).
+Gilbert High School students must meet the District's minimum graduation requirements to earn a high school diploma, which includes 220 total credits.
 Completed coursework must include the District's graduation requirements of: English 1-4, U.S. History, World History, Government, Economics, Algebra 1 P, Algebra Core Concepts, Algebra 1 Plus, Geometry, Algebra 2, Earth Science, Biology, Art, Business System Tech, PE, Health, and electives.
-Targeted instruction is offered via APEX and ALEKS online courses and coursework, and Credit Acceleration Program (CAP) classes.
-Career Technical Education (CTE) offerings include accounting, wood, law and legal, culinary arts, and masonry.
+Career Technical Education (CTE) offerings range from accounting and law and legal, to culinary arts and masonry.
+Learning environments include direct instruction, APEX online courses, and Credit Acceleration Program (CAP) classes.
+Targeted groups include Special Education, English Learners, McKinney Vento, and Teen Parents; however, all students have access to academic, behavioral, and social interventions, such as counseling interns; substance abuse workshops; college application and FAFSA workshops; community resources; and campus support groups and clubs.